apache/solr-operator/README.md

 Please read the [LICENSE](LICENSE) file here.

+## Code of Conduct

+This space applies the ASF [Code of Conduct](https://www.apache.org/foundation/policies/conduct) If you have any concerns about the Code, or behavior which you have experienced in the project, please contact us at private@lucene.apache.org .

 ## Security Vulnerability Reporting

 If you believe you have identified a security vulnerability in this project, please send email to the ASF security